Wrike Review 2025

 • Development and IT Tools: Developers can link Wrike with GitHub, Jira, and Bitbucket to synchronize project updates and code deployments.

-🌐 Browser Extensions and Add-Ons
+🌐 Browser Extensions and Add-ons

 Wrike enhances user productivity with browser extensions and app integrations.